Keeping Kids with Disability Active and Healthy

-Obesity an Important Issue For Children with Disabilities - Childhood obesity is a growing problem.
+Obesity is an important issue for children with disabilities and childhood obesity is a growing problem.
 That's why it's so important for children to get proper exercise and make time to play, especially special needs children.

 According to a Fact Sheet published by the University of Illinois at Chicago's Department of Disability and Human Development College of Applied Health Sciences, children with disabilities are at a greater risk for health concerns caused by obesity.